-The great thing about this recipe is that it’s never exactly the same each time.
+The great thing about Leftover Crockpot Roast Beef Stew is that it’s never exactly the same each time.
 It depends on what leftovers you have in your refrigerator you’re trying to use up.
 Some of the tastes are the same but veggies can change and herbs can change depending on what you have on hand and what tastes you want to incorporate.

 I started making beef stew this way (in addition to making it from scratch) shortly after we married as a way to economize.
 We found out very quickly that this a marvelous way to make stew.
-Adding the leftover pot roast gravy to the stew adds an amazing taste to this recipe.
-We enjoy serving this stew with homemade rolls or bread.
-We have also served it over noodles.
-Obviously, you can also serve it by itself or with a side salad or sandwich.
-Each way is delicious.
+Adding the leftover pot roast gravy to the stew adds an amazing savory blend that can’t be beat.

-We love this delicious pot roast stew — and the great thing about it is you cook it in the crockpot!
+We love this delicious Leftover Crockpot Roast Beef Stew — and the great thing about it is you cook it in the slow cooker!
 You just throw everything in the crockpot and let it cook!
 A few hours on high will do it, or about 5 hours on low.
 The slow cooking method merges all the flavors together.
 Such a great comfort food to serve on cold winter nights.
 It’s a great way to use up leftover steak, too.

 If you’re looking for an easy stew recipe and ways to use up the leftovers from pot roast, you may want to try out this recipe.
 It’s delicious, hearty, filling, and so satisfying.